Hewista/ghost-on-github/README.md

-# How to host a Ghost Blog v1.x for Free on Github Pages
+# Complete Guide to host a Ghost Blog v1.x for Free on Github Pages

 ![ghost-blog](/images/ghost-blog.png)